zpettry/AI-Deep-Learning-for-Phishing-URL-Detection/README.md

     $ pip install -r requirements.txt

-Because of Github size limits, please download the model from here: https://www.zpettry.com/bi-lstmchar256256128.h5
+NOTICE : Because of Github size limits, please download the model from here: https://www.zpettry.com/bi-lstmchar256256128.h5

 Quick start
 -----------

+Ensure the model has been downloaded from the above link.

 Open a separate tab or window and run: